 The question on everyone's lips is: when will the Olympic champ return?

-Typically, Carolina only wants to play at the World Championships in Basel, Switzerland, in August if she thinks she can win.
+Carolina withdrew from the World Championships in Basel, Switzerland, in August as she has not fully recovered.

 She doesn't want to participate, she wants to dominate.

 For now it's day-by-day, focusing on the small things, the immediate goals, the tiny victories, putting all the 10-hour days together that slowly build to great triumphs.